Azure-Samples/communication-services-dotnet-quickstarts/AccessTokensWithCustomIdQuickstart/README.md

 The key points to observe:
 - Two identities are created using the same custom ID (`alice@contoso.com`)
 - Both identity calls return the **same identity ID**, demonstrating that custom IDs map consistently to the same ACS identity
-- Access tokens are generated for the custom identity during the creation process
+- Access tokens are generated for the customId-mapped identity during the creation process
 - All resources are properly cleaned up at the end

 ## Key Features Demonstrated